How the VA loan funding fee works

 The percentage can vary, depending on whether you're making a down payment and whether you've ever used a VA-guaranteed loan before.
 It can be as high as 3.6% or as low as 1.4%.

-With the 2020 increase included, this is how the VA funding fee is calculated for "purchase loans" — loans used to buy homes.
+This VA funding fee chart shows how the cost is currently calculated for "purchase loans" — that is, loans used to buy homes.

 |Regular military||0 to 4.9%||2.3%||3.6%|